tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * Remember that strings are a more complex datatype and thus require the memory modifier to be specified when you are passing them as a parameter to a function.

-* A return statement's values must be contained within parenthesis when returning multiple values.
+* A return statement's values must be contained within parentheses when returning multiple values.

 * Functions must contain the public modifier to be accessible outside the contract.